afsc-assessments/ebswp_2023/doc/EBSpollock.md

 ## Summary of EBS pollock results
 The following table applies for Model 16.1, the model used for last year's assessment advice.
 An alternative table is provided for this same model but uses the VAST-treated survey data and includes the Northern Bering Sea is provided at the end of this draft.
+Here, the ABC recommendation reflects the Tier 3 estimate.

 \begin{table}[ht]
 \centering